Urbanum-ry/space-state/README.md

 ### Required:
 - Microcontroller to detect door state (E.g. ESP8266)
 - Door switch (can be acquired from Elektori)
-- System to run python scripts on (you can ask to use Urbanum's)
+- System to run python scripts on (you can ask to use Urbanum's or share with someone else)

--
+### Optional:
+- Microcontroller housing (3D model for D1 mini ESP8266 can be found in this repo)
+- LED ring to show current state (just for cool looks)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU2MTI2NTUyNywyNTM4NzI2NDgsLTE2OT
+eyJoaXN0b3J5IjpbLTcyMzg3NjMzNywyNTM4NzI2NDgsLTE2OT
 EzMDMxNzUsLTkxNDQzMjcxM119
 -->